-Furthermore, the repetition of the shifts between placeholders creates a textual play of self-referensiality that extends across a variety of (localised) and ordered, pre-encoded discursive contexts, i.e. it is a play of perceptional or sensorial likenesses, not anchored in human, existential, phenomenal contexts.
-To take full effect, however, this creative play must be “countersigned” by the other: Other subjective instances – in the literary text, or readers, viewers, anybody – he or she, the other, must agree, so to speak, about the perception and function of these placeholders (images, time levels, place indicators, textual motifs, snippets of phrases or word-strings, or the operative manner of represented media, truly experienced and sensed by reading the text).
-The other, he or she, must agree, countersign, that these placeholding-imagings are also sensed and experienced as lived by him or her.
+Furthermore, the repetition of the shifts between placeholders creates a textual play of self-referentiality that extends across a variety of localised and ordered, pre-encoded discursive contexts.
+To take full effect, however, this creative play must be “countersigned” other subjective instances in the literary text, or readers, viewers, anybody must agree, so to speak, about the perception and function of these placeholders (images, time levels, place indicators, textual motifs, snippets of phrases or word-strings, or the operative manner of represented media, truly experienced and sensed by reading the text.
+The othermust agree, countersign, that these placeholding-imagings are also sensed and experienced as lived by him or her.
 When that happens in language, then the creative play takes productive effect (Derrida 1982).

 Referring by shifts, ruptures and repetiton to each other, and subsuming-comprising different localised contexts, these sudden leaps are by their impacts enabled to carve out and draw the contours of a new, or reproduce anew, an alternative communicative space to be phrased.
 This also goes for repressed memories.
-Deictic placeholders, images, memories, as well as represented media in Dorrestein’s case, utter themselves inherently, they are real matter without an already proscribed phrasing: They make themselves visible, hearable, as sensorial, experiential ”insight”.
+Deictic placeholders, images, memories, as well as represented media in Dorrestein’s case, utter themselves inherently, they are real matter without an already proscribed phrasing: hey make themselves visible, hearable, as sensorial, experiential ”insight”.
 They do need language’s power of phraseability and combinatorics as well, in order to fully reach the completeness of sayability, and to attain the level of external, generalized knowledge.
 Yet primarily they are powers of inherent, sensorial imaging matter.
-Thus aesthetic narratives, narrative literary language, is extended in an oblique play – one between knowing and doing – between the mimetically understandable and the yet unkown, between phenomenalism and the imaging, truly experiential inherence that knowledge has expelled from phenomenalism.
-This play, also in the aesthetically narrative representation of mental trauma, opens up for the impact of a sensed, perceived, experienced space of alterity, another existence, uhinged from the misusable power of already encoded social bonds.
-When such narratives include the matter of repressed memory, they possess the power to lay the grounds for liberation and atonement, and to function as instances in the act of (self-)reconciliatory work in language.
+Thus aesthetic narrativeser engaged in an oblique play between knowing and doing, between the mimetically understandable and the yet unkown.
+This play, also in the aesthetically narrative representation of mental trauma, opens up for the impact of an experienced space of alterity, another existence, unhinged from the repressive power of already encoded social bonds.
+When such narratives include the matter of repressed memory, they possess the power to lay the grounds for liberation and atonement, and to function as instances of (self-)reconciliatory work in language.

 Works Cited